 To visit, go to 342 Ulm-Vaughn Rd. in Ulm, Mont.
-Learn more at stateparks.mt.gov/first-peoples-buffalo-jump.
+Learn more at the First Peoples Buffalo Jump State Park page.

 Pictograph Cave State Park

 Just 5 miles south of Billings, Mont., archaeologists have discovered more than 30,000 artifacts, including tools and weapons at this location.
 See warriors and animals painted on rock walls by ancient people more than 2,000 years ago at Pictograph Cave State Park The cave is 160 feet wide and 45 feet deep, so bring your binoculars to see the art.
 There is no camping at this site, but there is a picnic area.

 About an hour and a half south of Glacier National Park, hiking trails abound on this 2,160-acre island in Flathead Lake where you’ll find Wild Horse Island State Park.
 Salish-Kootenai Indians allegedly swam their horses to the island to protect them from being stolen.
 Today five wild horses, eagles, mule deer and bighorn sheep inhabit the island.

 Take a boat tour to and from the island.
 Vendors include Wild Horse Island Charters out of Lakeside Marina in Lakeside, Mont.; flatheadlakeboattour.com, or WildHorse Island Boat Trips in Bigfork, Mont.; wildhorseislandboattrips.com.